Meenakshi Temple: Gopurams

-The temple complex has 4 nine-storey gopurams (outer, raja), 1 seven-storey gopuram (Chittirai), 5 five-storey gopurams, 2 three-storey, and 2 one-storey gold-gilded sanctum towers.
-Of these, five are gateways to the Sundareshvara shrine and three to the Meenakshi shrine.
-The towers are covered with stucco images, some of whom are deity figures and others are figures from Hindu mythology, saints or scholars.
-Each group or sets of panels in each storey present an episode from regional or pan-Hindu legend.
-The four tallest gopurams on the outer walls alone depict nearly 4,000 mythological stories.
+The main shrines of the temple are surrounded by three walled enclosures with each of these walls having four gateways, one each in every cardinal direction.
+The temple has 14 gopurams (ornate towers), located along the various gateways, with the towers on the outer walls larger than the corresponding inner towers.
+It includes 4 nine-storey, 1 seven-storey, 5 five-storey, and 2 three-storey gopurams, and two gold-gilded sanctum towers.
+Of these, five are located on gateways leading to the Sundareswarar shrine and three to the Meenakshi shrine.
+The outer gopurams are located along the main entrances to the temple and the inner gopurams are located at the entrance gateways to various shrines.
+The towers are covered with stucco images of various Hindu deities, saints, and figures from Hindu mythology.
+Panels in each storey often depict an episode from regional or Hindu legend, with the four gopurams on the outer walls depicting nearly 4,000 such mythological stories.